 Conditions may apply to determine if data needs to be submitted to the Public Health Agency of Canada for each of the above programs.
 For details about these program conditions, please refer to the info sheet below.

-For more information about the Program overseen by the Public Health Agency of Canada, and data requirements under Single Window, download the info sheet:
+For more information about the Program overseen by the Public Health Agency of Canada, and data requirements under Single Window, refer to the ECCRD Addendum.

 Trust Livingston with your Public Health Agency imports